papierkorp/arcadebattle/docs/gameidea_effects.md

 # Effects new grouping

-consists of:

 - name
 - description
 - talentpointCosts
 - isBlockedBy (can the effect be blocked by another effect)
 - probability (if there is a probability involved else 100%)
 - affectedStat (see in PrimaryFunction which stats can be affected)
-    - power (for fight, max)
-    - current_health (for fight, max)
     - damagedealt
+    - currentHealth
+    - activeEffect
+    - newActiveEffect
+    - currentPower
     - damagereceived
-    - self effect durations
-    - enemy effect durations
-    - effect (application)
-    - health (increase)
-    - power (increase)
-    - damage (increase)
     - skill
 - damageBase (how is the damage calculated)
+  - currentPower
-  - power
+  - totalBuffTurnsCount
-  - RemainingTurnsCount
+  - totalBuffCount
-  - TotalEffectsCount
+  - totalDebuffTurnCount
-  - enemyLowHealth
+  - totalDebuffCount
-  - ...
+  - damagereceived
-- PrimaryFunctionValue (always a % value i think?)
+- PrimaryFunctionValue (always a % value)
-- PrimaryFunction (what is the effect doing)
+- PrimaryFunction
   - increase
   - decrease
   - block
+  - remove
   - ???
     - Shield + Pierce
 - Target (who to target)